mcarvin8/xml-disassembler/README.md

                                Defaults to false.
 - postPurge: (Optional) Boolean value.
 If set to true, purge the original XML file after disassembling it.
                                Defaults to false.
+- ignorePath: (Optional) Path to an ignore file containing XML files to ignore during disassembly.
+See "Ignore File" section.
 */
 import { DisassembleXMLFileHandler } from "xml-disassembler";